Slimappy/Pokedex/README.md

 # Pokedex
-Keep track of all your pokemons.
+Keep track of all your pokemons - https://sprightly-cupcake-a658b9.netlify.app/